-What affects how well a tip delivers speed to the cue ball?
+What affects how well a cue delivers speed to the cue ball?

-A hard tip will create more CB speed for a given cue speed.
-For more info, see:
+A heavier cue with a harder tip will generally create more CB speed for a given cue speed.
+For more info, see cue weight and:

 From the experiment in the video, the range of coefficients of restitution (COR or e) were between 0.71 to 0.75 for playing cues with medium-hardness tips and 0.81 to 0.87 for jump and break cues with phenolic tips.
 The analysis at the bottom of TP A.30 shows the effect this has on break power (where cue weight is also an important variable).
 A phenolic tip can add about 17% more power or energy to a break as compared to a medium-hardness leather tip.
 TP B.22 shows how peak tip contact force and contact patch size vary with shot speed.
 It also shows how to simulate different CB speeds with cue drop tests.